Route-and-Reason: Scaling Large Language Model Reasoning with Reinforced Model Router: Experiment Details

 For task decomposer, we randomly choose 2814 commands out of the original SCAN benchmark, and filter out 1180 commands with their decomposition results for the SFT stage training.
 For subtask allocator, we originally randomly select 2000 commands and obtain a set of 7708 sub-command allocation samples.
 We also select 4000 sub-command allocation samples for training the subtask allocator.

-\item \textbf{(3) Solving Math Problems: } We select MATH~\cite{hendrycks2021measuring} for this evaluation.
-This benchmark consists of 12,500 challenging competition mathematics problems, and mainly involves LLM's conducting computation, memorizing mathematical knowledge and utilizing problem-solving techniques.Solving math problems has been universally acknowledged as a crucial aspect to measure LLM's reasoning ability.
+\item \textbf{(3) Solving Math Problems: } We select MATH~\citep{hendrycks2021measuring} and CHAMP~\citep{mao2024champ} for this evaluation.
+The MATH benchmark consists of 12,500 challenging competition mathematics problems, while the CHAMP benchmark contains 270 diverse high school competition-level math problems.
+These two mainly involves LLM's conducting computation, memorizing mathematical knowledge and utilizing problem-solving techniques.Solving math problems has been universally acknowledged as a crucial aspect to measure LLM's reasoning ability.

-For task decomposer, we randomly choose 2044 math problems from the original benchmark, and use 1430 problems with their decomposition results for fine-tuning the task decomposer.
+For task decomposer, we randomly choose 2044 math problems from the original MATH benchmark, and use 1430 problems with their decomposition results for fine-tuning the task decomposer.
 For subtask allocator, we first select 2000 original math problems from the benchmark.
 After building our own allocation dataset, we obtain over 7000 sub-problem allocation samples, and choose 4000 sub-problem allocation samples for training and boosting the ability of subtask allocator.

-\item \textbf{(4) Commonsense Reasoning: } We select CSQA~\cite{talmor2018commonsenseqa} (\underbar{C}ommon\underbar{s}ense\underbar{QA}) for this evaluation.
-This benchmark require a broader commonsense knowledge base for LLM.
+\item \textbf{(4) Commonsense Reasoning: } We select CSQA~\citep{talmor2018commonsenseqa} (\underbar{C}ommon\underbar{s}ense\underbar{QA}) and MuSiQue~\citep{trivedi2022musiquemultihopquestionssinglehop} for this evaluation.
+These 2 benchmarks require a broader commonsense knowledge base for LLM.
 Considering the knowledge base varies as the scale of LLM varies, it is a suitable benchmark to test if different LLMs in our framework could collaborate and compose an integrated knowledge base in commonsense scenario.

 For task decomposer, we randomly select 2273 commonsense queries from the original benchmark, and utilize 1591 out of the queries to finish the training process.
 For subtask allocator, we obtain an original dataset of 1800 commonsense queries, and obtain over 5500 sub-problem allocation samples, and select nearly 4000 sub-problem allocation samples for SFT training.